denten-books/plain-text/4-chapter.md

 with what he calls "cognitive artifacts" to the work of the German physiologist, Willhelm Wundt (1832--1920 who, among other ideas, pioneered the notion of "folk psychology [@norman_designing_1991, 3]" in the early 1910s.
-Wundt himself credits the creation of "folk psychology" to Moritz Lazarus (1824--1903) and Heymann Steinthal (1823--99), philosophers and philologists of an earlier generation, both now forgotten for the most part.
+Wundt himself credits the creation of "folk" or, better yet, "national psychology" (*Völkerpsychologie*) to Moritz Lazarus (1824--1903) and Heymann Steinthal (1823--99), German--Jewish philosophers and philologists of an earlier generation, both now forgotten for the most part.
 In their programmatic 1860 introduction to the first issue of *Journal for Linguistics and Folk Psychology* (*Zeitschrift für Völkerpsychologie und Sprachwissenschaft*), Lazarus and Steinthal declare a new discipline of study which combines "physical" and "mental ehtnology" [@lazarus_einleitende_1860, 1].
+In search of making the Hegelian notion of *Geist* more concrete, the authors separate the Hegelian spirit into what they call they call purely "mental elements," like views, convictions, opinions, thoughts and feelings, and "symbolic embodiments of thought," like art work, documents, literature, built structures of all kinds, and industrial products.
+These "contain the objectified spirit" in the narrow "transferred into an object," which then has the potential to "arouse subjective [mental] activity."[^ln4-stein]

+CITE THIS BETTER.
+From Einige syntetische Gedanke.

+[^ln4-stein]: Translations are mine, but guided by similarly quoted passages in
-[^ln4-stein]: See also @kalmar_volkerpsychologie_1987 and
+@kalmar_volkerpsychologie_1987 and @diriwachter_volkerpsychologie_2004.
-@diriwachter_volkerpsychologie_2004.

-.
-Wundt.
-Vygotsky and Luria.
+Much more work needs to be done to recover the intellectual legacy of Wundt, Lazarus, and  Steinthal.
+For now, note only that the texts quoted above already contain the kernel of the extended mind hypothesis.
+Norman, writing in the 1990a traces a direct lineage between himself and Wundt through the Soviet social-historical schools of the 1920s, as reflected in the works of Leontev, Luria, and Vygotsky--not translated into English until late 1970s and early 1980s.[^ln4-halbwachs]

+[^ln4-halbwachs]: To this one may add the related by still parallel intellectual genealogy that passes through Henri Bergson, Émile Durkheim, and Maurice Halbwachs to develop the related concept of "collective memory," so influential now in the field of cultural memory studies.

 Hutchins and cognitive artifacts by Dan Norman.
 Hypothesis of extended cognition.
 Effect on the study of literature.

-The flattening of the knowledge realm.
-It is not the absence of topography.
-It is our ability to readily perceive topography, and to place ourselves within that discourse.
-The knowledge of the mechanic vs. the knowledge of a surgeon.
-The surgeon should get more money because of the subjective experience of cutting people up.
-That part does not transfer.
-The technical literature is actually quite understandable.
-Incommensurability of subjective experience.
-Commensurability of knowledge.
-The fundamental problem of modern world is the problem of expertise.

 The Hypothesis of Extended Cognition (HEC) The hypothesis of extended cognition (HEC) holds that certain cognitive processes can be viewed as extending beyond